nugget/python-insteonplm/README.md

 the emulated PLM offered by an INSTEON [Hub] like the 2245 you might be able to use the [insteonlocal] package.

-This package was created primarily to support an insteonplm platform for the [Home Assistant] automation platform but it is structured to be general-purpose and should be usable for other applications as well.
+This **insteonplm** package was created primarily to support an INSTEON PLM platform for the [Home Assistant] automation platform but it is structured to be general-purpose and should be usable for other applications as well.

 [Home Assistant]: https://home-assistant.io/
 [2413U]: https://www.insteon.com/powerlinc-modem-usb